tayoadegoke/onlycoders-samplepage/README.md

 ## Styling
-The root App.css file contains global styles and css properties used across the app The project also uses css files in the same folder that houses each component .
+- The root App.css file contains global styles and css properties used across the app
+- The project also uses css files in the same folder that houses each component .
-These css files contain all styles related to that particular component and imported via the component.
+- These css files contain all styles related to that particular component and imported via the component.
-The project uses class selectors in the component that follow the BEM convention see (https://getbem.com/) The project uses Media queries at the bottom of css files to target smaller screens, to achieve responsiveness.
+- The project uses class selectors in the component that follow the BEM convention see (https://getbem.com/)
+- The project uses Media queries at the bottom of css files to target smaller screens, to achieve responsiveness.
-The project uses the Framer motion package to achieve animations. see (https://www.framer.com/motion/)
+- The project uses the Framer motion package to achieve animations. see (https://www.framer.com/motion/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555
 [linkedin-url]: https://www.linkedin.com/in/omotayo-a-33a3a3120/
 [product-screenshot]: ./public/screenshot.png
+[folder-structure]: ./public/folderstructure.png
 [React.js]: https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB
 [React-url]: https://reactjs.org/